 Labor Costs as a Primary Expense

-Labor costs are typically the largest expense in a 2 story extension project.
-This includes the cost of hiring skilled tradespeople, such as carpenters, electricians, and plumbers, as well as the cost of scaffolding and other equipment.
-A rough estimate for labor costs can range from 30% to 50% of the total project budget.
-It's essential to factor in the cost of these labor costs when creating your budget, as they can significantly impact the overall cost of the project.
+Labor costs typically account for the largest portion of a 2-story extension project.
+This includes expenses for skilled tradespeople, such as carpenters, electricians, and plumbers, as well as costs for scaffolding and equipment rentals.
+Realistic estimates suggest that labor costs will range between 30% and 50% of the total project budget.
+Accurately accounting for these costs is crucial as they significantly influence the overall project expenses.

 Materials and Finishes Costs